Barbara Mandrell: Car crash

 On September 11, 1984, Mandrell and her two children were involved in a head-on car collision near their Nashville home.
 The driver of the other car in the crash (19-year-old college student Mark White) was killed instantly.
 The police report stated that White's car had crossed the center line of the road, causing a head-on collision with Mandrell's Jaguar XJ.
-Both of Mandrell's children only suffered minor injuries and were released from the hospital shortly following their arrival.
-Mandrell herself suffered critical injuries from the crash.
-These injuries included a broken femur, shattered ankle, injured knee and a concussion that left temporary brain damage.
+Mandrell's children suffered only minor injuries and were released from the hospital shortly after their arrival.
+Mandrell suffered critical injuries from the crash.
+These injuries included a broken femur, shattered ankle, injured knee and a concussion resulting in temporary brain damage.

 Mandrell's injuries from the crash resulted in her suffering from pain throughout her body for months.
 Much of the physical pain she suffered came from knee injuries.
-"You can't say she's in terrible pain all the time if the pain she's in is the kind where she`s trying to exceed what that knee will do, trying to make it do its full thing again.
+"You can't say she's in terrible pain all the time if the pain she's in is the kind where she's trying to exceed what that knee will do, trying to make it do its full thing again.
 Every day she's trying to make it exceed what it did the day before so she can finally get it back to full capacity," said father Irby Mandrell to the Chicago Tribune.

-Due to Mandrell's head injuries, she had a temporary shift in personality and experienced memory loss.
+As a result of Mandrell's head injuries, she had a temporary shift in personality and experienced memory loss.
 "I would refer to myself in the third person: 'That was her' or 'She did that' or 'You should have asked her.
 I can't do that'," she told The 700 Club.
 Mandrell's injuries took over a year to fully recover.
 In an interview with CMT, she explained that her head injury took about three years to fully recover.
-She also explained that she still suffers from pain in her ankle.
-Mandrell credited wearing a seat belt to saving her and her children's lives.
-She campaigned and filmed television commercials that advocated for the use of seat belts in cars.
-She also campaigned for arthritis and organ donation.
-She was also made the honorary chairman of the National Highway Traffic Safety Administration in 1985.
+She explained that she still suffers from pain in her ankle.

+Mandrell has credited seat belts for saving her and her children's lives.
+Prior to the day of the crash, Mandrell was not a seat belt user.
+However, minutes prior to the crash, she observed unbelted children playing around in the back of a moving car.
+Thinking this unsafe, she told her children to put on their seat belts and she would as well.
+After the crash, she campaigned and filmed television commercials that advocated for the use of seat belts in cars.
+She campaigned for arthritis and organ donation.
+Mandrell was made honorary chairman of the National Highway Traffic Safety Administration in 1985.

-Nearly a year later, Mandrell sued the White family for $10.3 million in damages.
-According to Tennessee state law, Mandrell was required to sue the family of the driver in order to collect from her own insurance company.
-Her legal team contacted the White family in an effort to inform them that Mandrell did not want money from them but instead needed to do it for legal purposes.
+Nearly a year later, in accordance with Tennessee state law, Mandrell was required to sue the White family for $10.3 million in damages in order to collect from her own insurance company.
+Her legal team contacted the White family to inform them that Mandrell did not want money from them but instead needed to do it for legal purposes.
 The lawsuit created controversy among Mandrell's fans.
-"I'm not blaming the public ...I would have felt the way they felt," she commented in 1995.
+"I'm not blaming the public ...
+I would have felt the way they felt", she commented in 1995.